-The truth is that commissioning a high quality piece of bespoke furniture of any kind is going to be a significant investment & this is to be expected given the amount of work involved in its design, creation & delivery.
+The truth is that commissioning a high quality piece of bespoke furniture of any kind is going to be a significant investment & this is to be expected given the amount of work involved in its design, creation & delivery, and possibly installation too if it is a fitted piece.

-The best solution if you would like to work to a fixed or limited budget per item or room is to lead with this in the initial discussions with your designer, this will ensure that the designer can first confirm if they are able to work within this & ensure the specification proposed does not exceed what you are looking to spend.
+The best solution if you would like to work to a fixed or limited budget per item or room is to lead with this in the initial discussions with your designer, this will ensure that the designer can first confirm if they are able to work within this & then secondly ensure the specification they propose does not exceed what you are looking to spend.

 If you are looking for answers to other question related to buying bespoke furniture then our free Guide to Buying Bespoke Furniture will definitely be worth a read.
 Click HERE to download the free guide now.

-BELOW IS ALSO A BRIEF OVERVIEW OF THE LIKELY PROCESS YOU WILL FOLLOW WITH YOUR DESIGNER IN THE CREATION OF YOUR BESPOKE FURNITURE.
+PROCESS YOU WILL FOLLOW WITH YOUR DESIGNER IN THE CREATION OF YOUR BESPOKE FURNITURE